PixelPoser/CEO-Pro/README.md

   - Evaluates action sequences based on KPIs
   - Explores decision paths in complex reasoning tasks

 This process simulates the human cognitive functions of learning from past experiences and mental simulation of potential outcomes.
-By incorporating techniques like MCTS, it goes beyond simple pattern matching to explore different decision paths and their consequences, providing a more sophisticated analysis than traditional prompting methods.
+By incorporating techniques like simulated MCTS via prompt engineering, it goes beyond simple pattern matching to explore different decision paths and their consequences, providing a more sophisticated analysis than traditional prompting methods.

 ### 4. Evaluation Process and Strategy Refinement